risen228/tsyringe-neo/README.md

 ### Interfaces and circular dependencies

-We can rest in the fact that a `DelayedConstructor` could be used in the same contexts that a constructor and will be handled transparently by tsyringe.
+We can rest in the fact that a `DelayedConstructor` could be used in the same contexts that a constructor and will be handled transparently by tsyringe-x.
 Such idea is used in the next example involving interfaces:

 ```typescript
 export interface IFoo {}